togliu/mathmyday-lib/README.md

 * Absolutely no null values
 * Numbers extend `kotlin.Number` and `finnmath.number.BigFraction` implements `kotlin.Comparable`
 * Comparators implements `kotlin.Comparator`
-* Pseudo random generators are based on `kotlin.random.Random`
 * Lambdas, Sequences and Streams
 * Classes of numbers, vectors and matrices are final.
 * Classes of random generators are open for better compatibility with DI containers